The Moon will pass last quarter phase, rising in the middle of the night and appearing prominent in the pre-dawn sky.

 When the Moon is widely separated from the Sun, it is separated from it along the line of the ecliptic.
 But, at different times of year, the ecliptic meets the horizon at different angles at sunrise.
 This means that a certain number of days after new moon, the Moon appears at different altitudes above the horizon at different times of year.

 At sunrise, the ecliptic makes its steepest angle to the horizon at the autumn equinox – in September in the northern hemisphere, and in March in the southern hemisphere.
 Conversely, it meets the horizon at its shallowest angle at the spring equinox.
 And so, very thin crescent moons are most visible in the dawn sky in the autumn.

 The inclination of the ecliptic plane to the horizon at Ashburn varies between 74° (sunrise at the autumn equinox) and 27° (sunrise at the spring equinox).
-On July 24, the ecliptic is inclined at 60° to the eastern dawn horizon, as shown by the yellow line in the planetarium view above, meaning that on this occasion the Moon is very favourably placed for viewing from Ashburn.
+On July 24, the ecliptic is inclined at 60° to the eastern dawn horizon.

 At the moment it reaches last quarter, the Moon's distance from the Earth will be 370,000 km.
-Its exact position will be as follows:
+Its celestial coordinates will be as follows: